hubmapconsortium/spatial-api/README.md

 All of the HubMAP APIs are found [here](https://smart-api.info/registry?q=hubmap).
 They are reloaded from the `master` branch specification .yml file sometime after midnight Eastern Time US.

+### Registering Endpoints
+All endpoints should be registered in the `AWS API Gateway`.
+Currently this is a manual process.

 ## Method Verification Data